bmp-dot/nutanixapibootcamp/api_update_vm/api_update_vm.rst

     - Type the f key or click the search icon to open the search bar on the header
     - Enter the name of your VM (hint: your Initials)
     - Click on your VM in the table and click the **Launch Console** button under the table
-    - A window will appear with a graphical console to your VM, showing the Ubuntu installer
+    - A window will appear for the CentOS login prompt

 Takeaways